 - It is not affected by temperature or humidity and has a shelf life of 5 years.

 There are two ways to use the internal condom.
-It can be put over the erect penis before having intercourse or it can be inserted into the vagina (or anus) before intercourse.
+It can be put over the erect penis/external genitals before having intercourse or it can be inserted into the vagina/internal genitals or anus before intercourse.

-- Put it into the vagina or anus, pushing it inside as far as possible; the outer ring will stay outside the body
+- Put it into the vagina/internal genitals or anus, pushing it inside as far as possible; the outer ring will stay outside the body.

-- Make sure that the penis is directed inside the condom and not to the side of it
+- Make sure that the penis/external genitals is directed inside the condom and not to the side of it.

-- During intercourse, the outer ring will lie flat against the body when the penis enters the vagina or anus
+- During intercourse, the outer ring will lie flat against the body when the penis/external genitals enters the vagina/internal genitals or anus.

 Condoms and oral sex

-Condoms are recommended for oral sex because some STIs, including herpes simplex, gonorrhea, chlamydia and syphilis, are easily passed during oral sex.
-External condoms can be cut lengthwise and held against the vagina or anus to make a barrier.
-Flavoured and non-lubricated condoms may taste better than regular latex condoms.
+Condoms are recommended for oral sex because some STIs, including herpes, gonorrhea, chlamydia and syphilis, are easily passed during oral sex.
+External condoms can be cut lengthwise and held against the vagina/external genitals or anus to make a barrier (ie a dental dam).

 Some tips for pleasure and condoms

-Losing erections and not being able to ejaculate may be a problem for some people when they use condoms.
+Sometimes, people experience losing erections or not being able to ejaculate when using external condoms.
 Here are some things you can try: